coralproject/coralproject-site-2016/about.md

 ---
 # Learn more

 The Coral Project improves the ways that journalists and communities engage on news websites.
 We are building free, open-source tools for publishers of all sizes.
 Because journalism needs everyone.

-&nbsp;

 We're currently building four products: